William Fiennes, 1st Viscount Saye and Sele: Providence Island

-In 1630 he established, in conjunction with Robert Greville, 2nd Baron Brooke, John Pym, and others from the group of Puritan entrepreneurs, a company for the settlement of the Providence Island colony on what is now Isla de Providencia in the Caribbean Sea, part of the Archipelago of San Andrés, Providencia and Santa Catalina, a department of Colombia.
+In 1630 he established, together with Robert Greville, 2nd Baron Brooke, John Pym, and others from the group of Puritan entrepreneurs, a company to settle the Providence Island colony.
+It was to be developed on what is now known as Isla de Providencia in the Caribbean Sea, part of the Archipelago of San Andrés, Providencia and Santa Catalina, and a department of the nation of Colombia.

 New England

-Saye obtained a patent for a large tract of land on the Connecticut River on 19 March 1632 from Robert Rich, 2nd Earl of Warwick and the New England Company, in association again with Lord Brooke and ten others.
-They appointed John Winthrop the Younger to act as governor and established a fort at the mouth of the river, to which they gave the name of "Sayebrook;" they then sent over a shipload of colonists.
+Saye obtained a patent for a large tract of land on the Connecticut River on 19 March 1632 from Robert Rich, 2nd Earl of Warwick and the New England Company, again in association with Lord Brooke and ten others.

+They appointed John Winthrop the Younger to act as governor and established a fort at the mouth of the river, to which they gave the name of "Sayebrook."
+Next they sent over a shipload of colonists.
 In 1633, Saye and Brooke also purchased a plantation at Cocheco or Dover, in what is now New Hampshire, from some Bristol merchants.

-They both contemplated settling in New England, but they demanded the establishment of an emigrant hereditary aristocracy as a preliminary, from which the governors were to be chosen.
-After a hostile reception to Saye's constitutional ideas, the partners in the colony compromised to obtain colonists.
+The two men both contemplated settling in New England, but they demanded that an emigrant hereditary aristocracy be established as a preliminary, from which the governors were to be chosen.
+After Saye's constitutional idea received a hostile reception, the partners in the colony compromised to obtain colonists.